 - Keeping current employee records

-- Including drafting job descriptions, establishing an onboarding process, and participating in the hiring process
+- Developing a recruiting process, drafting job descriptions, establishing an onboarding process, and participating in the hiring process altogether

 - Payroll management